 She hugged Mom back.
 Mom said, “Love you, Jen.”

 Hugging him, she could still feel her mother kissing her awake that morning.
-She would never have that again.
+She would never have that again; or her mother again.
 Her mother’s mission?
 Her mission?
 She dropped out of her grandfather’s arms onto the floor.
 She curled up into a ball, crying.

 Ballantine Books published my novella "Oceans Away" in Stellar Short Novels.
 I ghosted for Senator Paula Hawkins, and my op-eds appeared, under her name, throughout the United States.
-On , , , an , and a , I have 60,000 connections, following MOURNING DOVE, all anxious for a copy.
+On , , , an , and a , I have 63,000 connections following MOURNING DOVE, all anxious for a copy.
+I expect cover blurbs from the most famous of these.
 My day job is Beltway bandit wordslinger.

 Thank you for your time and consideration.